The Mississippi trial court system consists of Circuit Courts, Chancery Courts, County Courts, Youth Courts, Justice Courts, and Municipal Courts.

 |Please select a Mississippi county below to view directory of all courts with links to court record resources for each court.||Find Mississippi court pages by Town or Zip Code.||Select a court record or online resource category below to view all resources at both the statewide and county level.||Go to the court records pages for another state.|

 Mississippi Circuit CourtsCircuit Courts have general jurisdiction over most civil and criminal cases, and mostly handle cases that are beyond the jurisdiction of other courts.
+Circuit Courts also handle appeals from County, Justice, and Municipal Courts, and from administrative agencies.

 Criminal cases heard by Circuit Courts include felonies and lesser-included offenses.